ivaroliRU/Reboot_Hack/docs/development_manual.md

 ├── server/
 │   ├── api.js (connects the rout to the root)
 │   └── images/ (contains the routes)
-└── app.js (start-up file for server)
+├── webpack.config.js (the webpack file - how do we compile) └── app.js (start-up file for server)